G4lile0/tinyGS/README.md

 And finally click on the rounded arrow button on the top to upload the project to the board or go to `Program > Upload (Ctl+U)`

 # Configure Station parameters
 The first time the board boot it will generate an AP with the name: FossaGroundStation.
-Once connected to that network you should be prompted with a web panel to confiure the basic parameters of your station.
-If that were not the case you can access the web panel using a web browser and going to the url 192.168.4.1.
+Once connected to that network you should be prompted with a web panel to configure the basic parameters of your station.
+If that were not the case, you can access the web panel using a web browser and going to the url 192.168.4.1.

 <p float="left" align="center">
   <img src="/doc/images/config_ap.jpg" width="400" />
   <img src="/doc/images/config_wifimanager.jpg" width="400" />
 </p>

-The parameters that has to be filled are the following:
+The parameters that must be filled are the following:
 * **SSID and PASSWORD:** The configuration parameters of you home WiFi AP so that the ground station can connect to internet.
 * **STATION NAME:** The name of your ground station.
 If you have registered yours in the [Fossa Ground Station Database](http://groundstationdatabase.com/database.php), the name should match.
 * **LATITUDE and LONGITUDE:** The geographical coordinates of the ground station.
 This serves the purpose of locating your ground station when you receive a package from the satellite.